Bruce Castle Museum

 The castle name refers to the Bruce family, who owned large parts of the manor of Tottenham from at least the 13th century.
 When Robert Bruce became king of Scotland in 1306 he lost the family estates in England, including the Tottenham manor holdings.

-Sometime in the 15th century a round tower of red brick was built, forming the oldest part of the house.
-The tower is 21 feet high and and extends deep under ground.
-The tower looks rather like an elegant water tank, but historians think that it may have been a 'hawk muse', a nesting refuge for hawks at a time when hawking was a popular pastime amongs the upper classes.
+Sometime in the 15th century, a round tower of red brick was built, forming the oldest part of the house.
+The tower is 21 feet high and extends deep under ground.
+The tower looks rather like an elegant water tank, but historians think that it may have been a 'hawk muse', a nesting refuge for hawks at a time when hawking was a popular pastime amongst the upper classes.
 If so, it is perhaps the only remaining example of a hawk muse in Britain.

 Sometime in the 16th century - historians differ as to exactly when - a new house of brick was built, possibly by William Compton, Groom of the Stool to Henry VIII.

 The earliest written record comes from 1516 when the king met with his sister Margaret Tudor, Queen of the Scots, at 'Maister Compton's House'.
 The house at this time was named Lordship House.
 The combination of house and tower are thought to be one of the earliest uses of brick for an English dwelling.

 The house passed to the 3rd Earl of Dorset, who fell into debt through his habit of extravagant gambling.
 He leased the house to Thomas Peniston, whose wife Martha was said to be the Earl's mistress!
 The house was eventually sold to Hugh Hare, 1st Baron Coleraine.

 In 1667 Sir Hugh died after choking on a turkey bone, and the house passed to his son Henry.